Oeyshik/Algorithms-Explorer/README.md

 ## Installation

-1. Install the extension from the Chrome Web Store (link here).
+1. Install the extension from the Chrome Web Store (link will be provided here).

 2. Or, to build and install the extension manually: